How to model a simple Warren Truss using structural analysis software

 In structural engineering, we need our models to be static.
 At the moment, our truss is not connected to anything, so if we apply loads to it there is nothing holding it still.
 Supports are our boundary conditions – they are what stop the truss from moving when loads are applied.
-Think of a truss bridge, at either end it is connected to land.
+Think of a truss bridge, at either end, it is connected to the land.
 Supports also have fixity codes to them – these indicate how the truss is supported.
-For instance, a roller support means the truss can move left to right (i.e. it can translate in the x direction).
+For instance, roller support means the truss can move left to right (i.e. it can translate in the x-direction).

-It’s sometimes important to give a bridge a roller support on one side, so that the structure has a bit of give, in case it expands.
-So, on our left side we will give our bridge a pinned support and the right side we will give it a roller support.
+It’s sometimes important to apply a roller-support on one side of a bridge, so that the structure has a bit of “give”, in case it expands.
+So, on our left side, we will give our bridge a pinned support and on the right side, we will give it a roller-support.
 To add this, click the Supports button on the left screen:

 Our Truss is now sufficiently supported, we can now proceed with applying loads.